-Well, one seriously awesome gal replied to said broadcast with a request for a profit & loss spreadsheet (aka an income statement).
+This post is in response to a subscriber’s request for a profit & loss spreadsheet (aka an income statement).

-I’m an economist – not a finance or business expert (bet ya thought that they were synonymous, right?!), but nonetheless, I wanted to fulfill my awesome reader’s request.
+I’m an economist – not a finance or business expert (bet ya thought that they were synonymous, right?!), so I had to google examples of simple P & L statements.

-My favorite example came from this post written by Dwight Fujimoto.
+My favorite came from this post written by Dwight Fujimoto.
 The post is short and clarifies what to include/not to include in each section of the P & L statement, so please be sure to check out his post if you aren’t already well-versed on the topic.

 Okay, let’s dive right into this profit and loss beast!

 What’s included in a profit & loss statement?

 In order to create a profit & loss (or P&L) statement, it’s helpful to know what one tends to contain.

 Ground breaking, I know.

-For all of you business newbs, your P&L statement is also known as your income report.
+For all of you business newbs, your P&L statement is also known as your income statement.